makrai/notes/chung-2210-flan-t5-instruct-finet-lm.md

 * we explore instruction finetuning with a particular focus on
   * scaling the number of tasks,
   * scaling the model size, and
-  * finetuning on chain-of-thought data.
-We find that instruction finetuning
+  * finetuning on chain-of-thought data
 * dramatically improves performance on a variety of
   * model classes (PaLM, T5, U-PaLM)
   * prompting setups (zero-shot, few-shot, CoT)